driftywinds/cromitePC/README.md

 # cromitePC
-repo to save a pre-configured build of chrlauncher + cromite that auto updates on run
+repo to save a portable pre-configured build of chrlauncher + cromite that auto updates on run